OctOpus vs SageMaker Autopilot

 Writes a custom training script per experiment.

 Autopilot picks from a small set of candidate algorithms (linear, XGBoost, deep nets) with templated preprocessing.
-OctOpus authors a fresh train.py for every experiment — informed by your dataset's actual structure, target leakage risk, role context, and meta-learning priors from prior runs.
+OctOpus authors new training code for every experiment — informed by your dataset's actual structure, target leakage risk, role context, and what has worked on similar problems before.
 Every script is inspectable, runnable locally, and goes into the audit log.

 Recovers from its own failures.